Health-HCI-Group/Largest_rPPG_Dataset_Evaluation/README.md

 :heart: If you have any questions or concerns, please create an <a href="https://github.com/ubicomplab/rPPG-Toolbox/issues">issue</a> :memo:! :heart:
 </p>

+# Camera-based Remote Physiology Sensing for Hundreds of Subjects across Skin Tones
+Remote photoplethysmography (rPPG) emerges as a promising method for non-invasive, convenient measurement of vital signs, utilizing the widespread presence of cameras.
+Despite significant advancements, existing datasets fall short in terms of size and diversity, limiting comprehensive evaluation under diverse conditions.
+This paper presents an in-depth analysis across four datasets with 1000 subjects, mainly focused on VitalVideo dataset, the largest real-world rPPG dataset to date, encompassing 900 subjects and 6 skin tones.
+Through rigorous experimentation with six unsupervised methods and three advanced supervised models(TSCAN, Physnet, Physformer), we demonstrate that just a few hundred subjects are adequate for effective rPPG training, thus attesting to the dataset's utility.
+Our findings highlight the importance of diversity and consistency in skin tones for precise performance evaluation across different datasets.

 # :file_folder: Datasets
-The toolbox supports six datasets, namely SCAMPS, UBFC-rPPG, PURE, BP4D+, UBFC-Phys, and MMPD.
-Please cite the corresponding papers when using these datasets.
-For now, we recommend training with UBFC-rPPG, PURE, or SCAMPS due to the level of synchronization and volume of the datasets. **To use these datasets in a deep learning model, you should organize the files as follows.**
+The code supports four datasets, namely VitalVideo, UBFC-rPPG, PURE, and MMPD.
+Please cite the corresponding papers when using these datasets.  **To use these datasets in a deep learning model, you should organize the files as follows.**

 * [MMPD](https://github.com/McJackTang/MMPD_rPPG_dataset)
     * Jiankai Tang, Kequan Chen, Yuntao Wang, Yuanchun Shi, Shwetak Patel, Daniel McDuff, Xin Liu, "MMPD: Multi-Domain Mobile Video Physiology Dataset", IEEE EMBC, 2023
     -----------------